vuestorefront/storefront-ui/packages/vue/docs/migration-guide.md

   4. SfSelect scrollbar added to the native element
   5. Add SfButtons to SfStoreLocator to wrap whole store component and make it clickable
   6. SfProductCard with price range
+  7. SfLink change default colors to --c-text, --c-text-muted (in hover state) and --c-link (in active and visited states)

 <!-- ### Deletions
  -->